 It’s crazy to think that this was one of the first low carb cake recipes I ever made here on All Day I Dream About Food.
 And they have stood the test of time, becoming one of my most popular keto cupcake recipes with some seriously devoted fans.
 I decided that they needed a little update.
 Pretty new photos to show them off, and an updated recipe that is even easier to make and uses a single bowl.
 It also now makes a full dozen.
 And of course I had to include a how to video!

 Frost them with your favourite sugar-free frosting or use my espresso buttercream.
-I will be sharing my ultimate chocolate buttercream recipe in a few days too!
+I also have the ultimate chocolate buttercream recipe right here for you!

 best ever low carb chocolate cupcakes